saptarshibasu/azure-study/README.md

 * Activity log allows monitoring activities / operations being performed in a subscription or account viz. resource creation, deletion etc.
 * AD Sign-in logs can be fed to Log Analytics workspace using Diagnostics settings (Azure AD P1 / P2 License needed)
 * Other Application Insights feature
-  * Smart Detection - Using machine learning algorithms on the telemetry data sent to Application Insights, it can identify potential performance problems and failure anomaries
+  * Smart Detection - Using machine learning algorithms on the telemetry data sent to Application Insights, it can identify potential performance problems and failure anomalies
-  * Continuous Export - It allows exporting the telemetry data to a storage account account cpntainer
+  * Continuous Export - It allows exporting the telemetry data to a storage account account container
 * Azure monitor allows to create alert rules such that based on a custom Log Analytics query result the following can be invoked
   * Automation Runbook
   * Azure Function